ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 ## Version -04 to -05 ## {#sec-04-05}

 * Renamed 'pub_key_enc' to 'cred_fmt'.

+* Mandatory to include 'group_name' in the group creation request.

 * Replaced CBOR simple value "null" with "nil".